centurioncoin/centurion/README.md

-Centurion is a hybrid PoW/PoS cryptocurrency.
+Centurion Future is a hybrid PoW/PoS cryptocurrency.
 ---------------------------------------------

 Mainnet: